DucHM/AlamofireRSSParser/README.md

 - Swift 5.6+
 - Alamofire 5.5.0+

-**Note: AlamofireRSSParser v4.0.0 adds support for Swift concurrency.
+**Note: AlamofireRSSParser v4.0.0 adds support for Swift Concurrency.
 Due to bugs with older Swift 5.5 compilers and Xcode versions, AlamofireRSSParser's concurrency support requires Swift 5.6.0 or Xcode 13.3.1**

 #### Legacy Swift Support
 _If you need to support an earlier version of Swift, please either download the zip or point your Podfile at the corresponding tag:_